thomaseleff/Bar-Assistant-Automation/community/high-west-saloon/README.md

 Instructions:

-Absinthe rinse
-chill an old fashioned glass with ice.
+Chill an old fashioned glass with ice.
 Meanwhile, add all ingredients to a mixing glass with ice, then stir until chilled.
 Discard the ice in your old fashioned glass, rinse the glass with absinthe, then strain in the cocktail with no ice.
 Express a lemon twist over the drink to garnish.

 ---